 May is a big month here at our house: my birthday, Mother’s Day this Sunday the 14th and today is our 13th anniversary!
 We also have several other birthdays and occasions so I’m often planning gifts weeks ahead of time to lessen the chaos factor.

 I’m loving this fun table runner that the kids and I came up with for my mom this Mother’s Day.
 It would also be a great birthday gift for any mom or Grandma.
 I find myself cursing my kids’ dirty little fingerprints that I find all over my house but this project takes those cute little fingerprints and turns them into something adorable!
 This was a fun, short little afternoon project for the kids and me and they all loved it.
+We were thinking about getting her a little extra present from somewhere like Likenessme, where you can personalize your own bobblehead, or maybe even some custom made jewelry but we ultimately decided to go with just the DIY project.

 We also picked up some Hallmark Signature cards at Walmart to go along with our gifts because my mom always told me that reading the card was the best part of getting a gift.
 As a kid, I never really believed that (how can a card be better than a PRESENT??) but now I feel exactly the same way.
 There’s nothing I love more than reading a sweet note from one of my kids.
 It makes cleaning all those sticky fingerprints more than worth it!
 I also really relish the chance to sit down once a year to put my feelings for my own mom into writing.